 Was the Grand Mosque worth a visit?

 UAE’s weather can be atrociously HOT, but as I was there in end-Nov, it was considered winter and the weather was the best at 20+°C. The abaya that my day tour lent me was opaque but made of thin fabric.
-By the time I left the Grand Mosque at about 11.15am, I was sweating walking in the sun to the coach at the carpark.
-But any hassle that comes with visiting this Grand Mosque was well worth it!
-I felt extremely thankful to be able to see this Grand Mosque in person.
+By the time I left the Grand Mosque at about 11.15am, I was salready sweating walking in the sun to the coach at the carpark.
+But any hassle that comes with visiting this Grand Mosque was WELL WORTH IT!
+I felt extremely glad to be able to see this Grand Mosque in person!

 The designs of Sheikh Zayed Grand Mosque are nothing less than mind-blowing.
 You have to see the mosque for yourself!